Azure/bicep-types-az/generated/streamanalytics/microsoft.streamanalytics/2021-10-01-preview/types.md

 * **partitionKey**: string: The key/column that is used to determine to which partition to send event data.
 * **propertyColumns**: string[]: The properties associated with this Event Hub output.
 * **serviceBusNamespace**: string: The namespace that is associated with the desired Event Hub, Service Bus Queue, Service Bus Topic, etc. Required on PUT (CreateOrReplace) requests.
-* **sharedAccessPolicyKey**: string: The shared access policy key for the specified shared access policy.
+* **sharedAccessPolicyKey**: string {sensitive}: The shared access policy key for the specified shared access policy.
 Required on PUT (CreateOrReplace) requests.
 * **sharedAccessPolicyName**: string: The shared access policy name for the Event Hub, Service Bus Queue, Service Bus Topic, etc. Required on PUT (CreateOrReplace) requests.

 ## EventHubStreamInputDataSourceProperties